rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `PARAMETERS%ENSEMBLE_FILE="./perturbations.nc"`

+### PARAMETERS%SKIP_LIST
+  If specified, the ensemble members in the perturbation file corresponding to the given indices (starting at 1) are excluded.
+The number of perturbation members saved in the file must be larger than the model ensemble size + the number of excluded perturbation members to use this option.

+  **Type**: integer array

+  **Default**: `0`

+  **Example**: `PARAMETERS%SKIP_LIST= 5,8,32`

-### paramter setup
+### parameter setup
-Currently, the following parameters can be controlled:
+Currently, the following model inputs can be controlled:

 * f107
 * ctpoten